 1 tsp (5 mL) or more kosher salt

 3/4 to 1 cup (175 to 250 mL) plain yogurt

-Masala: In small bowl, stir together ingredients in small bowl.
+Masala: In small bowl, stir together ingredients.

 Curry: In large pan, cook spinach (with water clinging to leaves), stirring occasionally, on medium-high heat 5 minutes, or just until wilted.
 Drain, but do not press to remove more water.
 Reserve pan.
 Let spinach sit in strainer until lukewarm.
 Chop.